 Standard & Poors rates FMO annually.
-Please find below the S&P reports as of 2006:
+Below are the reports from 2006 onwards.

 FMO's annual reports cover activities that took place or had effect on the reporting year.
 FMO publishes its financial and sustainability report annually by the end of March.
 Both elements of the report are audited by an external auditor.
 The consolidated interim financial information is reviewed by an external auditor.